 A short cut from just beyond Malacleit (A865) which cuts out the drive round Griminish and Scolpaig(though I prefer this overall.)
 The road cuts over fairly bleak moorland but can be very good for Hen Harriers and Short Eared Owls.

 A road climbs from near Tigharry (A865) up to the radio mast/transmitters.There is an info board and viewing area from where St Kilda is often visible on the horizon.Short Eared Owl and Hen Harrier territory too.

 Golden and Sea Eagles

 These can be spotted all over the island, by the coast, on the moorland, above houses on occasion – anywhere.

-Anglicised from the Hill of the Fords, it’s taken me a while to appreciate this landscape, given it is flat as a pancake and the straggling townships don’t do it any favours on any first drive through.
+Anglicised from the Hill of the Fords, it’s taken me a while to appreciate this landscape, given it is as flat as a pancake.
 But get off that main road and some wonderful landscapes unfold.
 My favourite would be the short easy walk up the island’s highest hill, tiny Rueval.
 For more on this and its wonderful views and sense of wildness…A Walk to the Top of Benbecula

 More on specific trips to both islands:WALKS ON NORTH UIST(short ones)